abbychau/Sounds/README.md

 - Implementation of Repeat
 - Fixes on About Page
 - Registry savings
-- Bunch of UX improvements
+- Bunch of UX improvements(like time, flikering, etc)
 - Discord Rich Presence
 - Windows context menu integration
+- Window Snapping

 # To do
 - Add a playlist library view